-Usually this section of a comparison would be looking at how the hosting environment of the platforms compare across a selection of performance tests but this is not possible due to the way they are hosted and below I will look at the pros and cons of both:
+Usually this section of a comparison would be looking at how the hosting environment of the platforms compare across a selection of performance tests but this is not possible due to the way they are hosted and below are the pros and cons of both:

 • You choose which host you want to use

-• More control when it comes to optimisation and performance
+• More control when it comes to optimization and performance

 • Can move website to a new host